Frequently Asked Questions

 How do I request a distribution of my scholarship money?

-You should complete a Qualified Withdrawal Form and mail it to the Governor's Scholarship Programs at the address indicated on the form.
+Complete a Qualified Withdrawal Form and mail it to the Governor's Scholarship Programs at the address indicated on the form.

 When will I receive my scholarship money?